A-Shariatix/ELK_Stack/README.md

 ## Overview
-This project provisions a simple system that aggregates, stores, and visualizes logs and metrics.
-The deployment through Docker-Compose provides Elasticsearch for storage, Kibana for visualization, a Fleet cluster consisting of three nodes to manage Elastic Agents, and an Elastic Agent configured to collect data from a Linux server.
+This project provisions a system for aggregating, storing, and visualizing logs and metrics.
+The Docker Compose deployment includes Elasticsearch for storage, Kibana for visualization, a Fleet cluster of three nodes to manage Elastic Agents, and an Elastic Agent configured to collect data from a Linux server.
 A custom bridge network named "project" has been created to provide isolated interconnection between containers.
-Multiple mount points and volumes have been set for data persistence.
+Multiple mount points and volumes ensure data persistence.
 See the description below for more details about each service in Docker-Compose file.

 ## Description
 ### **Elasticsearch**:<br>